The Texas Bluebird Society 2019 Annual Event (Preliminary Info - Check back often for updates)

 Texas Bluebird Society

-The Texas Bluebird Society is an all-volunteer grassroots organization helping bluebirds and other native cavity-nesting birds through increasing nesting sites while sustaining and increasing their food supply (insects and berries of native plants).
+Texas Bluebird Society is an all-volunteer grassroots organization helping bluebirds and other native cavity-nesting birds through increasing nesting sites while sustaining and increasing their food supply.
+(Insects and Native Plant Berries) (PDF)

-At the heart of TBS efforts is the construction, distribution, and sale of a "well-suited for Texas" bluebird nestbox,* known as the "Texas Nestbox."
-We have built over 10,000 nestboxes since 2002.
-This is quite an accomplishment.
-Think of the difference TBS is making in preserving, studying, and promoting these beautiful birds.
+At the heart of TBS efforts is the construction, distribution, and sale of a "well-suited for Texas" bluebird nestbox

 * a "nestbox" may be called "birdhouse" or "nesting box."